perpgreed/deribit-gex/README.md

 # Deribit Max Gamma Exposure (GEX)

-Python script that fetches option data from Deribit and identifies the strikes with the highest absolute gamma exposure (GEX) above and below the current spot price.
+Python script that fetches options data from Deribit and identifies the strikes with the highest absolute gamma exposure (GEX) above and below the current spot price.

 ---